Synchronous grid of Northern Europe

-The Nordic regional group (formerly NORDEL) of ENTSO-E is a synchronous electrical grid composed of the electricity grids of Norway, Sweden, Finland and the eastern part of electricity sector in Denmark (Zealand with islands and Bornholm).
-The grid is not synchronized with the Synchronous grid of Continental Europe, but has a number of non-synchronous DC connections with that as well as other synchronous grids.
+The Nordic regional group (formerly NORDEL) of ENTSO-E is a synchronous electrical grid composed of the electricity grids of Norway, Sweden, Finland and the eastern part of the electricity sector in Denmark (Zealand with islands and Bornholm).
+The grid is not synchronized with the Continental Europe Synchronous Area, but has several non-synchronous DC connections with that as well as other synchronous grids.
 Gotland is not synchronized with the Swedish mainland either, as it is connected by HVDC.
+The grid also has HVDC submarine power cable links with the Baltic States.

 DC Links

 The Nordic system is connected to other synchronous areas by these links: